HcashOrg/hcwiki/docs/wallet/hcwalletAPI.md

 ###### Arguments:

-1. fee (numeric, required) The new fee per kB of the serialized tx size valued in decred
+1. fee (numeric, required) The new fee per kB of the serialized tx size valued in hcd

 ###### Result: